6 Best Superhuman Alternatives in 2026, Compared

 Best For

 Front serves over 9,000 companies and reports that teams achieve 3x faster response times and 40% productivity increases.
-The platform maintains 99.9% uptime SLA for enterprise customers.
+The platform maintains a 99.9% uptime SLA for enterprise customers.

 5. Missive